All the 'Death Becomes Her' movie moments we hope to see on stage

 Sempre viva!
 The words, uttered ominously in the 1992 movie Death Becomes Her, mean always alive.
 It’s fitting, as this hilarious cautionary tale about chasing eternal youth is getting revitalized on Broadway as a musical by Marco Pennette (book) and Julia Mattison and Noel Carey (music and lyrics).

-Director/choreographer Christopher Gattellil’s production, seen earlier this year in Chicago, begins performances October 23 at the Lunt-Fontanne Theatre.
+Director/choreographer Christopher Gattelli’s production, seen earlier this year in Chicago, begins performances October 23 at the Lunt-Fontanne Theatre.
 We’re eager to see how the cult classic movie lives anew on stage — here are the iconic moments we’re hoping to see.

 Get Death Becomes Her tickets now.